NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

         docker run --gpus all -it --cap-add=SYS_PTRACE -p 8080:8080 -v $(pwd):/tripy/ --rm tripy:latest
         ```

+    - If you are using Visual Studio Code, you can alternatively use the included `.devcontainer` configuration.

 3. **[Optional]** Run a sanity check in the container:

     ```bash